 Now that you have bought a meditation altar and gathered the various items you need for it, it’s time to put it all together.

-This is some five minute Ikea job, either.
-I recommend you take your time creating your meditation altar, and pour your love into it.
+This isn’t some five minute Ikea job, either.
+I recommend you take your time creating it and pour your love into it.

 Here are five tips to make the most of the experience: